 Nugent Score (BV Gram-stain scoring)

 Clinical note: This calculator supports Nugent scoring from Gram-stained vaginal smears.
-Use alongside clinical assessment and local guidance.
-Not for patient self-diagnosis.
+Use the result alongside clinical assessment, laboratory standards, and local guidance.
+It is not intended for self-diagnosis.

 The Nugent score is a standardized microscope scoring system used to help diagnose bacterial vaginosis (BV) from a Gram-stained vaginal smear.
 Instead of relying only on symptoms, it grades the balance of vaginal bacteria by looking at three bacterial “morphotypes” (shapes/Gram reactions) under oil immersion and assigning points based on how many are seen per high-power field.